SOLV-Code/UltraLite-Fisheries-Data-System/README.md

 Advantages over the still-common "data management by spreadsheet" approach. _> add more years of data, or add more projects, or change the layout for diagnostic plots -> all of these are major headaches that can be automated.

-clear process around changes: -> commit messages, branches -> example
+clear process around changes: -> commit messages, branches -> example  -> van see whole history of a changes for a specific file.

 MERGE CODE